-A well trained opera singer is able to cause a tuning fork to vibrate just by the power of his voice.
-The tuning fork absorbs the energy and will strive to vibrate in the same frequency.
-Should the tuning fork be interrupted by an external impact it will always try to get back in line with its counterpart.
+A well-trained opera singer is able to cause a tuning fork to vibrate simply by the power of their voice.
+The tuning fork absorbs the energy, and strives to vibrate at the same frequency.
+Should the tuning fork be interrupted by an external factor, it always tries to get back in line with its counterpart.
 This is called resonance.

-When we first saw the watch we couldn’t stop looking at the pulsing heart of the timepiece that also offers an exciting open view onto it.
-The spectacle is not only appealing for the eye, but also has a positive technical impact on the power reserve.
-When Christiaan Huygens first discovered the phenomenon he became sceptical about any deviation of the pendulum that was influenced by another power source.
-But: they run synchronous.
-They even conserve energy by sparing each other power.
-And even more – the Resonance contributes to a better absorbing of external impacts.
-Any external impulse will lead to one balance to slow down, the other one to speed up temporarily before they slowly start to find back to their rhythm.
+When we first saw the watch, we couldn’t stop looking at the pulsing heart of the timepiece, which also offers an exciting open view.
+The spectacle is not only appealing to see, but also has a positive technical impact on the power reserve.
+When Christiaan Huygens first discovered the phenomenon, he became sceptical about any deviation of the pendulum influenced by another power source.
+However: they run in sync.

 Armin Strom Mirrored Force Resonance Guilloché Dial – Roségold

 They even conserve energy by saving each other’s power.
 Furthermore, the Resonance mechanism contributes to better absorbing of external impacts.
 Any external impulse will cause one balance to slow down and the other one to temporarily speed up, before they slowly start to find the way back to their rhythm.